 Here are our top tips for where to go for a truly memorable Chinese martial arts experience

 Chinese martial arts, a brief history

 Chinese martial arts, also known as Chinese Kung Fu or Wushu, is a holistic sports training both the body and the mind.
 Whichever martial arts type you prefer to practice in, there’s an abundance of benefits to be gained.
 Amongst these are increased mobility, improved flexibility, stability and coordination, strength and power, lowered blood pressure and heart rate, mental concentration, and stress relief, to name just a few.

 Chinese martial arts’ history dates all the way back to primeval China when barbarians fought with sticks against wild animals and hostile tribes in order to defend themselves.
 These weapons gradually evolved, and according to China’s ancient document Classic of Mountains and Seas, people acquired martial art techniques through combat as well.

 Over the course of history, Chinese martial arts have developed as a unique combination of exercise, self-defense, self-discipline, and art.
 It’s all about a balance between the internal Yin, referring to control of your breathing, your qi, and your mind, and the external Yang, referring to muscle strength.

 Today, Chinese martial arts consists of a wide variety of types, each with its own distinctive techniques.
 The following are the most prestigious and well-known martial arts types in China:

 - Wing Chun

-A Chinese martial arts experience is a test that requires perseverance, intuition, and patience, especially for travellers seeking a martial arts master in China.
-Although there are opportunities to engage with this ancient heritage, Chinese martial arts masters are selective about who they teach, but doesn’t mean you can’t have an authentic martial arts experience.
+A Chinese martial arts experience is a test that requires perseverance, intuition, and patience, especially for travelers seeking a martial arts master in China.
+Although there are opportunities to engage with this ancient heritage, Chinese martial arts masters are selective about who they teach but this doesn’t mean you can’t have an authentic martial arts experience.